-Believed to hold the power of life, this majestic gem can be traced back to Myanmar (formally known as Burma), a source of rubies since 600 AD.
+Believed to hold the power of life, this majestic gem can be traced back to Burma, a source of rubies since 600 AD.
 Top grade rubies are called ‘pigeon blood’ after the vivid bright red that they display.
 Signifying wealth, success and health, rubies have been worn by historic figures throughout history.

 For centuries, European royalty have collected some of the world’s most prized rubies to adorn their jewels.
 From The Sunrise Ruby (sold at Sotheby’s, world record price for a ruby), to a collection of jewels from the Royal Parma Family, rubies are highly esteemed for their mystique and beauty.

 Discover rare unheated rubies in Sotheby's Jewels Online: The Red Gem Edit online sale, from 25 January to 1 February 2019.